sillsdev/TheCombine/docs/user_guide/docs/dataEntry.md

 ### Recording

 You can add multiple recordings to an entry (e.g., a male voice and a female voice).
-As with the [Note](#note), audio recordings are associated with the entry and not individual senses.
+As with the note, audio recordings are associated with the entry and not individual senses.

 To record audio, there is a red circle button.
 For each recorded audio, there is a green triangle button.